isomerpages/ttsh-sgtrauma/pages/terms-of-use.md

 ### Trademarks

-Singapore Trauma's trademarks and trade dress must not be used in a way that could mislead users or harm our reputation.
+STACC's trademarks and trade dress must not be used in a way that could mislead users or harm our reputation.
 Other trademarks on this site are the property of their respective owners.

 * * *